zrajm/baremark/README.md

 [Blockquotes]: #-blockquote
 ### `> BLOCKQUOTE`

-A blockquote is any paragraph where each lines start with `>`.
-Blockquotes cannot be nested, but they may contain [lists] and [span elements].
+A blockquote is any paragraph which starts with `>` at the beginning of a line, and ends with a blank line.
+Lines following the first line may either start with `>`, or not.
+(Lines without a leading `>` are called lazy continuation lines in the CommonMark spec.)
+Blockquotes may be nested, and they may contain both [lists] and [span elements].

 ```
 > Information is noise, unless it’s